 Overwriting is a handbrake turn, or...

 It had to be you.
+Over 800,000 users love it too.
 We have tried them all.
 Ulysses, Novelr, and more and we are unanimous that if you're tackling a big project, the organizational engine of Scrivener will ensure everything goes off to plan.
 Who uses Scrivener?
 Authors, journalists, copywriters, lawyers, novelists, screenwriters, students, translators...
 If you're tackling a major document, go for it.
 Scrivener for iOS won both Productivity App of the Year and the over all UK App of the Year at the UK App Awards 2017.
-Scrivener 3.1.1 has just launched (November 2018) and the list up updates and additions is very long and comprehensive.
-In truth, Scrivener works best for Mac.
-The Windows version is less virtuous but still worth getting.